Data extracted in October 2020.

-A majority (63 %) of the total waste generated in the EU-28 was mineral waste.
-The relative share of mineral waste in the total waste generated varied considerably between EU Member States, which may reflect, at least to some degree, different economic structures.
-In general, those Member States that had higher shares of mineral waste were those that were characterised as having sizeable mining and quarrying activities (such as Bulgaria, Finland, Estonia, Sweden and Romania) and/or construction and demolition activities (such as Luxembourg).
-These two activities accounted for 3.0 tonnes out of a total of 3.2 tonnes per inhabitant of mineral waste, equivalent to 93.5 % of the total mineral waste generated across the EU-28 in 2012.
+A lot of the waste from mining and quarrying and from construction and demolition is classified as major mineral waste: the analysis presented in Figure 2 distinguishes major mineral waste from all other wastes.
+Almost two thirds (65 % or 3.4 tonnes per inhabitant) of the total waste generated in the EU-27 in 2018 was major mineral waste.
+The relative share of major mineral waste in the total waste generated varied considerably between EU-27 Member States, which may reflect, at least to some degree, different economic structures.
+In general, those EU-27 Member States that had higher shares of major mineral waste were those that were characterised as having relatively sizeable mining and quarrying activities, such as Romania, Finland, Sweden and Bulgaria, and/or construction and demolition activities, such as Luxembourg; in these Member States, major mineral waste accounted 83 % - 89 % of all waste generated; in Liechtenstein (91 %) this share was even higher.

-In the EU-28, 922 million tonnes of waste excluding major mineral wastes were generated in 2012, equivalent to 37 % of the total waste generated.
-When expressed in relation to population size, the EU-28 generated, on average, 1.8 tonnes per inhabitant of waste excluding major mineral wastes in 2012 (see Figure 3).
-While the overall level of waste excluding major mineral wastes fell 3.7 % between 2004 and 2012, the quantity per inhabitant fell by 5.8 % (as the EU’s population also grew over this period).
+In the EU-27, 812 million tonnes of waste excluding major mineral waste were generated in 2018, equivalent to 35 % of the total waste generated.
+When expressed in relation to population size, the EU-27 generated, on average, 1.8 tonnes per inhabitant of waste excluding major mineral waste in 2018 (Figure 3).

 Hazardous waste generation